ansys/pystk/doc/source/api/ansys/stk/core/vgt/TimeToolEventArray.rst

 TimeToolEventArray
 ==================

-.. py:class:: TimeToolEventArray
+.. py:class:: ansys.stk.core.vgt.TimeToolEventArray

-   Bases: py:obj:`~ITimeToolEventArray`, py:obj:`~IAnalysisWorkbenchComponent`
+   Bases: py:obj:`~ansys.stk.core.vgt.ITimeToolEventArray`, py:obj:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`

    An ordered array of times, which may or may not be evenly spaced.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: TimeToolEventArray

 Overview
 --------